mawds/r-programming-intro/_episodes/01-recap.md

 ~~~
 {: .r}

+> ## Finding typing errors
+> Even if an error is reported when you run your code, errors like these can be very tricky to spot.
+> If you select a variable name in RStudio (a shortcut for this is to double-click the variable name),
+> it will highlight the other places in your code where the
+> variable is used.
+This can make it easier to spot where a variable has been mistyped.
+{: .callout}

  2. It could get very tedious; we could have hundreds of fields that we needed to recode it the same way.

 This illustrates why functions are so useful.
 For now, let's leave the `-999.99`s in the data, and deal with them
 properly in the next episode.

 ## Dealing with Dates

-Although we didn't cover them in the introductionto the tidyverse course, it's worth spending a little time on dealing with date data.
+Although we didn't cover them in the Introduction to Data Analysis course, it's worth spending a little time on dealing with date data.
 It would be useful to combine the fields `yyyy`, `mm`, `dd` into a "proper" date.
 The `lubridate` package, which is part of the tidyverse offers lots of functions that make dealing with dates easier.
 The `lubridate` package isn't loaded by default when we use `library("tidyverse")`.

 Lubridate comes with several functions to process strings that look like dates (e.g. "1 November 2017") into date objects.